 An enjoyable circular walk that takes in the summits of Crockmore and Crockbrack in the eastern Sperrins.
 This trail is a permissive path developed through the work of the Sperrins Gateway Landscape Partnership.
 It is fully waymarked, though some parts of the trail are across the open hillside where no formal path is present.

-country roads, mountain tracks
+Terrain Country roads, mountain tracks

 From Mulligans Pub car park cross the road and turn left up the Drumderg Road following the marker posts for the Crockbrack Way.
 The route continues uphill along the road eventually crossing a cattle grid and becoming a mountain track underfoot.